tedunderwood/biographies/evaluation/hypotheses.md

 Now we reach the really challenging task of recognizing that a character in author A may resemble a character in author B more than another character in A.

-50. Jonathan Wild in *Jack Sheppard* (W. H. Ainsworth) resembles Bill Sikes in *Oliver Twist* (Dickens) more than either one resembles Mr. Brownlow in *Oliver Twist.* (Brutal murderers in the Newgate genre resemble each other more than they resemble a philanthropist; should be straightforward unless the model is allowing authorship to trump character.)
+50. Jonathan Wild in *Jack Sheppard* (W. H. Ainsworth) resembles Bill Sikes in *Oliver Twist* (Dickens) more than either one resembles Mr. Brownlow in *Oliver Twist* (Dickens).
+The two Dickens characters may share some diction, but brutal murderers in the Newgate genre should resemble each other more than they resemble a philanthropist.

 51. Isabel Archer, in *Portrait of a Lady* (Henry James) resembles Gwendolyn Harleth in *Daniel Deronda* (George Eliot) more than either character resembles Madame Merle in *Portrait.* (Both Isabel and Gwendolyn are independent spirits trapped in marriages to manipulative husbands.
 James is said to have drawn explicitly on Eliot’s novels (and perhaps specifically on Harleth) as models for Archer.
 Edel, Leon. *Henry James: The Conquest of London: 1870-1881.* Philadelphia and New York: J. B. Lippincott Company, 1962.
 However, no comparison involving James is going to be easy.)